Information For Authors

 - Preliminary communication - although it contains new results of scientific research, views and/or conclusions, and needs to be published quickly;

 - Review paper - contains an original overview of a particular thematic area that is written in a clear, acceptable way and contributes to the science;

-- Professional paper - article that contains useful and usable suggestions, attitudes and opinions from the experts and for the experts, and, as a rule, does not represent the result of original research.
+- Professional paper - an article that contains useful and usable suggestions, attitudes, and opinions from the experts and for the experts, and, as a rule, does not represent the result of original research.